-B. High levels of progress in numeracy for all pupils eligible for PP Years 7-9 all groups: All pupils eligible for PP make at least expected progress by achieving their progress targets in maths.
+B. High levels of progress in numeracy for all pupils eligible for PP Pears 7-9 all groups: All pupils eligible for PP make at least expected progress by achieving their progress targets in maths.
 At least 25% exceed expected progress.
-This will be evidenced mainly through Mathematics written assessments (A maximum of 6 per year) Year 7 AL (Accelerated Learning) Progress will be tracked and monitored through Performance in Entry Levels components 1 and 2 internal assessments Years 8-9 AL (Accelerated Learning) Progress will be tracked and monitored through Performance in Entry Levels components 1 and 2 external assessments Years 10 and 11: All pupils eligible for PP make at least expected progress in maths towards their GCSE target, with at least 25% exceeding expectations.
+This will be evidenced mainly through Mathematics written assessments (A maximum of 6 per year) Year 7 AL (Accelerated Learning) Progress will be tracked and monitored through Performance in Entry Levels components 1 and 2 internal assessments Years 8-9 AL (Accelerated Learning) Progress will be tracked and monitored through Performance in Entry Levels components 3 and 4 internal assessments Years 10 and 11: All pupils eligible for PP make at least expected progress in maths towards their GCSE target, with at least 25% exceeding expectations.
 This will be evidenced mainly through Mathematics written assessments, Maths Study Plus and Menglish internal assessments (A maximum of 6 per year) and the final GCSE examinations Year 10 Study Plus At least 80% of pupils to achieve a level 3 in the Entry Level external Accreditation in the first 4 components.
-C. Increased attendance rates for pupils eligible for PP Reduce the number of persistent absentees (PA) among pupils eligible for PP to 15% or below (2017-18: 19.7%) - National PA rate for all pupils 13.3% Overall attendance among pupils eligible for PP improves from 94.45% to 96% in line with 'other' pupils.
-D. All PP students are placed on an ability-appropriate pathway that provides them with the qualifications and skills necessary to progress as far as their 100% of the 2018-19 cohort achieve in line with expectations and are able to embark upon their chosen programme of KS5 study.
+Year 11 Study Plus At least 70% of pupils to achieve a level 1 on the 5th December 2019 Edexcel Functional Skills Examination Year 11 Study Plus At least 50% of pupils to achieve a level 2 in the June 2019 Edexcel Functional Skills Examination C. Increased attendance rates for pupils eligible for PP Reduce the number of persistent absentees (PA) among pupils eligible for PP to 10% or below (2017-18: 19.7% / 2018-19: 11.5%) - National PA rate for all pupils 13.3%

+Overall attendance among pupils eligible for PP improves from 94.5% to 96% or above in line with 'other' pupils. -- --

+D. All PP students are placed on an ability-appropriate pathway that provides them with the qualifications and skills necessary to progress as far as their talents can take them.
+100% of the 2019-20 cohort achieve in line with expectations and are able to embark upon their chosen programme of KS5 study.
-talents can take them.
-1

-I

 E. All KS4 pupils have identified clear post-16 progression routes.
 These are in line with expectations based on prior attainment data.
 In years 10 and 11 PP pupils have identified their progression route and are aware of what GCSE grades / qualifications they will need to achieve this.
-All Yr11 pupils are able to progress to their chosen next stage as a result of achieving or exceeding their target grades.
+All Yr11 pupils can progress to their chosen next stage as a result of achieving or exceeding their target grades.